Akshay Bohra

-Akshay Arjun Bohra (born February 22, 2007) is an Indian and American racing driver who last competed in the Formula Regional European Championship for R-ace GP.
+Akshay Arjun Bohra (born February 22, 2007) is an Indian and American racing driver who last competed in the Super Formula Lights for TOM'S.

-A protégé of Jordan King, Bohra previously competed in the 2024 Italian F4 Championship with US Racing, placing fourth overall.
+A protégé of Jordan King, Bohra is a race winner in the Formula Regional European Championship and previously competed in the 2024 Italian F4 Championship, placing fourth overall.
 He is also the 2024 Euro 4 champion.
 He is the younger brother of Nikhil Bohra, who is also a racing driver.

 Career

 Karting

-Bohra had a respectable karting career, most notably clinching the title during the 2021 German Junior Kart Championship in the OKJ category.
+Bohra began competing in international karting in 2017, racing in the Mini ROK and 60 Mini categories.
+In 2018, he finished third at the ROK Cup International Final in the Mini ROK category.

+In 2019, Bohra started the season in 60 Mini and finished fifth in the WSK series in the Mini category before moving up to Junior competition later in the year.
+He went on to race in OK Junior and X30 Junior events across Europe and Asia, and won X30 SEA Round 2 in the Junior category at Bira International Circuit in Thailand.
+He also competed in the IAME Asia Final, where he placed third in the Junior class.
+He won the IAME Asia Cup in the Junior category in 2020.

+In 2021, Bohra won the German Junior Kart Championship in OK Junior.
+During the season, he also finished fifth in the WSK series in the Junior category and competed in the FIA Karting European Championship and FIA Karting World Championship.

 Formula 4

 2022

 Bohra raced in the 2022 Ginetta Junior Championship, finishing 30th in the standings, lowest of all drivers.
 That year, Bohra made his Formula 4 debut in the Italian F4 Championship with US Racing during the final round in Mugello.